FlowFuse/website/src/blog/2024/05/how-to-setup-node-red-on-raspberry-pi.md

 ## What is the Raspberry Pi?

-The Raspberry Pi is a series of small, affordable single-board computers developed by the Raspberry Pi Foundation.
-These credit card-sized computers are designed to promote education in computer science and programming.
-They run various operating systems like Raspberry Pi OS (formerly Raspbian) and Ubuntu and feature GPIO pins for hardware connections.
-Raspberry Pi boards are popular for DIY electronics projects, home automation, and educational purposes.
+The Raspberry Pi is a small, affordable computer known for its versatility.
+It's widely used in projects like smart home setups and industrial monitoring.
+In IoT, it connects devices to the internet for tasks like environmental monitoring.
+In IIoT, it helps monitor and control machinery in industries.
+Its simplicity and affordability make it popular for a wide range of applications.

 - **Affordable:** Raspberry Pi boards are cost-effective, making them accessible for individuals, educators, and hobbyists.
 - **Versatility:** Raspberry Pi supports various operating systems and can be used for a wide range of projects, from basic computing tasks to advanced IoT applications.